Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

 He also further expanded his realm and made peace with nearby regions.

-Consequences of Emperors Losing Power to Eunuch Group
+Consequences of the Emperors' Losing Power

 Emperor Liu Zhao defeated his powerful political enemies when he was still a teenager and led his kingdom to reach prosperity, he was exceptional indeed.

-Objectively speaking, eunuchs that he trusted and nominated were loyal and helpful; they made important contributions to Zhao’s defeating the House of Dou and regaining centralized power.
+Objectively speaking, eunuchs that he trusted and nominated were loyal and helpful; they made important contributions to Liu Zhao’s defeating the House of Dou and regaining centralized power.

-Therefore, maybe Liu Zhao’s decision wasn’t quite wrong; those things that wronged the dynasty in the following century were more about people.
+Therefore, maybe Liu Zhao’s decision wasn’t quite wrong; things that wronged the dynasty in the following century were more about people.